2000 Mules: Content and methodology

 In the film, Phillips shows a diagram on a tablet computer purporting to show a mule traveling to 28 drop boxes in Atlanta.
 When that diagram is superimposed over a diagram of actual drop box locations, only some of the purported locations are near actual drop boxes.
-Phillips told The Washington Post that "the movie graphics are not literal interpretations of our data."
+Phillips told The Washington Post that "the movie graphics are not literal interpretations of our data".
 Another diagram in the film purports to show geolocations superimposed over a map of Atlanta, but the map is actually of Moscow.

-The film shows surveillance video of people allegedly depositing multiple ballots into drop boxes, though there was no way to match them with the geolocation data, and most states allow such ballot collection on behalf of family members and household members.
-In one segment, Phillips narrates that a woman deposited "a small stack" of ballots into a drop box, though it is not actually clear there was more than one ballot.
+The film shows surveillance video of people allegedly depositing multiple ballots into drop boxes, although there was no way to match them with the geolocation data, and most states allow such ballot collection on behalf of family members and household members.
+In one segment, Phillips narrates that a woman deposited "a small stack" of ballots into a drop box, although it is not actually clear there was more than one ballot.
 The deposit allegedly occurred at 1am, after which the woman removed latex gloves and threw them away, which the film characterizes as suspicious.
 The incident occurred on January 5, 2021, during Georgia's runoff election, not during the 2020 presidential election.
 The film alleges that some of those captured in surveillance videos were wearing gloves to avoid leaving their fingerprints on ballots, but the videos are from the fall and winter of 2020, when people were taking precautions during the COVID-19 pandemic.

 Phillips narrates a surveillance video in which a man on a bicycle rides up to a drop box and deposits his ballot.
-Phillips characterizes the man as "sort of frustrated as he starts to leave," though there is no obvious evidence of frustration, supposedly because the man had forgotten to photograph himself depositing the ballot.
+Phillips characterizes the man as "sort of frustrated as he starts to leave", although there is no obvious evidence of frustration, supposedly because the man had forgotten to photograph himself depositing the ballot.
 Phillips speculated, "they had started requiring the mules, apparently, to take pictures of the stuffing of the ballots.
 It appears that that's how they get paid."
-The man later took a photo of his bicycle next to the drop box, leading Catherine Engelbrecht of True the Vote to ask, "If you're just casting your own ballot, what reason in the world would you have to come back and take a picture of the box?"
+The man later took a photo of his bicycle next to the drop box, leading Catherine Engelbrecht of True the Vote to ask, "If you're just casting your own ballot, what reason in the world would you have to come back and take a picture of the box?".
 Elections officials had encouraged voters to share their experiences on social media to boost turnout; images posted on social media included people depositing ballots at that particular drop box.

 Georgia Secretary of State Brad Raffensperger said his office investigated a surveillance video from the film showing a man depositing five ballots into a drop box, finding he had lawfully deposited ballots for himself and his family.
 It was one of at least three surveillance videos from the film found by Georgia investigators to show lawful depositing of multiple ballots.